-10 ass st with building the school/department stanning plan a to emplate is provided fiere . plan.
-Review data from surveys on student and staff return.
-Utilize the table below to develop your staffing
+To assist with building the school/department staffing plan a template is provided here.

+\\\\\ Review data from surveys on student and staff return.
+Utilize the table below to develop your staffing plan.

 Grade Level # of Students Hybrid # of Students Distance Ed # of Teachers Returning # of Teachers Remote # of Teachers Needed for Hybrid How many additional teachers must return?

-PK

-К
+РК

+к

 1

 2

 3

 Resource

 Self- Contained